 bio picture.jpg

 Cassie Peterson (they/them) is a licensed psychotherapist, and a feeler/healer/believer based in New York City.
 I am a graduate of Smith College School for Social Work and of the Stephen A. Mitchell Center for Relational Studies, a contemporary psychoanalytic program in NYC.
-I am also trained as a somatic therapist through the Innate Somatic Intelligence Trauma Therapy Approach (ISITTA) program, as well as being initiated as a curandero (medicine carrier) by the Mahua-Lopez family lineage of the Shipibo Plant Medicine tradition of Peru.
+I am also trained as a somatic therapist through the Innate Somatic Intelligence Trauma Therapy Approach (ISITTA) program, as well as being initiated as a medicine carrier by the Mahua-Lopez family lineage of the Shipibo-Conibo Plant Medicine tradition of Peru.

 Additionally, I am a published writer and researcher, primarily working to integrate alternative epistemologies into contemporary clinical discourses.
 My most recent paper, Bloodless and Lawless: Queering “Family” in Clinical Discourse can be found in the “Queering Paradigms IV” textbook, published by Peter Lang Co, 2014.